-Proof of Lemma 1.
-See text.
+Proof of Lemma 1: See text.

-Proof of Proposition 2.
 We begin by studying the designer's optimal choice of κ in the case when the consumer is optimistic (see Definition 1).

 Case 1 (consumer is optimistic).
 In this case, the designer's product is accepted with probability 1 when complexity is high enough, $\chi \geq \overline{\chi}$.
 So, his optimal choice of κ solves: